fbpx Skip to Content

 Consider the word “saudade” in Portuguese.
 It describes a deep emotional state of nostalgic longing for something or someone that is absent, a feeling so complex that it has no direct translation in English.
 While English speakers might use words like “nostalgia” or “yearning” to convey similar sentiments, these words don’t fully capture the depth and nuance of “saudade.”
 As a result, Portuguese speakers might experience and express this emotion in a way that feels unique to their language.

 Another example is the Japanese concept of “amae,” which refers to the expectation of indulgent dependency, often seen in close relationships.
-There isn’t a single word in English that encapsulates this feeling, which reflects how Japanese culture and language place importance on this particular emotional experience.
+There isn’t a single word in English that embodies this feeling, which reflects how Japanese culture and language place importance on this particular emotional experience.
 English speakers, lacking an exact term, might not recognize or prioritize this emotion in the same way.

 These unique emotional vocabularies highlight how language can shape the way we identify, understand, and communicate our feelings.
 If your language has a specific word for a complex emotion, you’re more likely to recognize and articulate that emotion.
 Conversely, if your language lacks a word for a particular feeling, you might find it harder to express or even fully experience that emotion.